Pretro/gymstore/README.md

 13. As a User, i want to easily recover my password in case I forget it, so that i can be able to always use my account.

     i.
-In the sign in form there is an option "forgot password". where it is possible to enter a the email the register with.
+In the sign in form there is an option "forgot password", where it is possible for the user to enter the email address that is registered.

    ii.
 The user then receives an email with a link where it will be taken to the reset form.
 There it is possible to enter a new password.